get-convex/convex-hack-pack/README.md

     },
     ```

-  - In the `handler` function, add an `if` conditional based on the value of `args.includeRandom`: if true, return the same query results as before, but if false, return results filtered by the value of the `random` field, like so:
+  - In the `handler` function, add an `if` conditional based on the value of `args.includeRandom`: if true, return the same query results as before, but if false, filter the data to only return documents where the `random` field is _not_ equal to `true`, like so:

     ```js
     handler: async (ctx, args) => {